davidagustin/Cracking-The-Code-Interview/README.md

 - do we have allocated space for increasing array size?
 - empty array

-<h2>Sequence of WhiteBoarding</h2>
+<h2>Sequence of WhiteBoarding:</h2>
 O-ICE --> Diagramming --> Pseudocode

-Always refer logic to a previous section
+Always refer logic to a previous section.